Riff-Technologies/code-checkout/examples/README.md

 - `browser-usage.ts` - Example of using CodeCheckout in a browser environment
 - `server-usage.ts` - Example of using CodeCheckout in a Node.js server environment
-- `browser-example.html` - HTML page for demonstrating the browser example
 - `basic-usage.ts` - Basic usage examples of the package's core functionality

 ## Prerequisites